VFA-125

 Strike Fighter Squadron 125 (VFA-125), also known as the "Rough Raiders", is a United States Navy strike fighter squadron based at Naval Air Station Lemoore, California.
 The "Rough Raiders" are a Fleet Replacement Squadron flying the F-35C Lightning II.
+Their radio callsign is Raider.

+The unit's patch is seen worn by Jay Ellis in Top Gun: Maverick.